liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/02-build-mobile-sdk-android.markdown

 Congratulations!
 You just built the Liferay Mobile SDK for the Guestbook portlet.
 Now that's an accomplishment worthy of writing down in a guestbook!
-All you need now is an Android app in which to install the Mobile SDK.
-The next article in this learning path shows you how to create this app.
+All you need next is an Android app in which to install the Mobile SDK.
+The next article shows you how to create this app.